-'Future of the presidency' at stake as Trump impeachment hearings kick off
+Trump prioritized Biden investigation over Ukraine aid, witness tells impeachment probe

 Democrats are hoping to convince independent voters and other doubters that Trump was wrong not only in asking Ukraine to dig up dirt on his rival but in making it a “quid pro quo” - a Latin meaning a favor in exchange for a favor.

-Republicans want to paint the hearings as a partisan exercise by Trump’s opponents who resented failing to gain more politically from former Special Counsel Robert Mueller’s investigation that detailed Russian interference in the 2016 election to boost Trump’s candidacy.
+Nunes accused the Democrats of pursuing impeachment after failing to gain more politically from former Special Counsel Robert Mueller’s investigation that detailed Russian interference in the 2016 election to boost Trump’s candidacy.
 Mueller documented extensive contacts between the Trump campaign and Russia but found insufficient evidence to prove a criminal conspiracy.

-Early in the hearing, it appeared that the Republican strategy was to disrupt the proceedings as much as possible.
-Four different committee members interrupted Schiff each time he tried to speak, raising points of order in addition to a demand from Representative Mike Conaway that the anonymous whistleblower from the U.S. intelligence community be forced to testify.

-Reporting by Matt Spetalnick and Patricia Zengerle; Additional reporting by Susan Heavey, Karen Freifeld; Richard Cowan, Doina Chiacu, Lisa Lambert and David Morgan; Editing by Scott Malone and Will Dunham
+Reporting by Matt Spetalnick and Patricia Zengerle; Additional reporting by Susan Heavey, Karen Freifeld; Richard Cowan, Doina Chiacu, Lisa Lambert, Jonathan Landay, Susan Cornwell, Jan Wolfe and David Morgan; Editing by Scott Malone and Will Dunham